Computer monitor

-Modern computer monitors are mostly interchangeable with television sets and vice versa.
-As most computer monitors do not include integrated speakers, TV tuners, nor remote controls, external components such as a DTA box may be needed to use a computer monitor as a TV set.
+Modern computer monitors are often functionally interchangeable with television sets and vice versa.
+As most computer monitors do not include integrated speakers, TV tuners, or remote controls, external components such as a DTA box may be needed to use a computer monitor as a TV set.

 History

 Early electronic computer front panels were fitted with an array of light bulbs where the state of each particular bulb would indicate the on/off state of a particular register bit inside the computer.
 This allowed the engineers operating the computer to monitor the internal state of the machine, so this panel of lights came to be known as the 'monitor'.
 As early monitors were only capable of displaying a very limited amount of information and were very transient, they were rarely considered for program output.
 Instead, a line printer was the primary output device, while the monitor was limited to keeping track of the program's operation.

 Computer monitors were formerly known as visual display units (VDU), particularly in British English.
 This term mostly fell out of use by the 1990s.